IntentArchitect/Docs/articles/application-development/software-factory/environmental-factors-which-can-slow-down-software-factory-execution/environmental-factors-which-can-slow-down-software-factory-execution.md

 ---
-uid: application-development.software-factory.improving-the-speed-of-the-software-factory
+uid: application-development.software-factory.environmental-factors-which-can-slow-down-software-factory-execution
 ---
-# Improving the speed of the Software Factory
+# Environmental factors which can slow down Software Factory execution

 So as to avoid negatively affecting developer productivity, we take the performance of the Software Factory very seriously.
-Over time we have applied many optimizations to the Software Factory and continue to do as we find areas where it's possible.
+Over time we have applied many optimizations to the Software Factory and continue to do so as we find areas where it's possible.

+However, we have found that on some developer machines, environmental factors / configurations can negatively impact the Software Factory execution speed.

-To ensure you're getting the best and shortest possible execution times, please ensure you're running the latest version of Intent Architect as well as the latest versions of the modules.
+Firstly, to ensure you're getting the best and shortest possible execution times, please ensure you're running the latest version of Intent Architect as well as the latest versions of modules.
+Otherwise, continue reading for additional advice.

-## Advice for optimizing Software Factory Execution speed
+## Windows' Dev Drive

-Windows 11 users are able to use Microsoft's [Dev Drive](https://learn.microsoft.com/en-us/windows/dev-drive/) feature which is intended to improve the performance of many developer related tasks by using a different file system type and adjusting the way that Windows Defender works.
+Windows 11 users are able to use Microsoft's [Dev Drive](https://learn.microsoft.com/en-us/windows/dev-drive/) feature which is intended to improve the performance of many developer related tasks and tools by using a different file system type and adjusting the way that Windows Defender works.
+Intent Architect's Software Factory has been found to run faster when solutions are running off of a Dev Drive.

-## Common causes of slowness
+## Other common causes of slowness

 ### "Initializing Software Factory Execution" step is slow